 One agency I spoke to recently found themselves in talks with a brand who were not happy with their incumbent agency and looking to change, quickly.
 Discussions went well and they were actively encouraged to provide a proposal for the work.
 It therefore came as a surprise to find themselves in a competitive pitch against 5 other agencies – including the incumbent – for a project with a value of under £50k.
 Then despite being told by the client that they thought they were the best option, they were going to stick with the incumbent for the time being….

 It’s hardly surprising that many are now suggesting it’s time for a viable, streamlined alternative to the traditional pitch.
-Creativebrief are calling for more appropriate, responsible, ethical and effective alternative that is fit for today’s business environment and are hosting an event on 24th April on ridding the agency of the pitch as we know it.
+Creativebrief are calling for more appropriate, responsible, ethical and effective alternative that is fit for today’s business environment and the topic of a recent event suggested ridding the agency of the pitch as we know it.

 Whilst recent concerns have been raised over the way some pitches are managed, there is nothing quite like a big pitch to bring the best out of an agency.
 There will be many agencies out there who will be happy and comfortable with the way the process currently works.
 Those that get invited for the most pitches can maximize their chances and fine tune themselves for consistent success.